Left Click here to open this Chapter in PDF or Right Click to download the PDF.

 Short Subdivision.
 See Subdivision, Short.

 Sign.
-Any device that (a) is sufficiently visible to persons not located on the lot where such device is located to accomplish either of the objectives set forth in subdivision (b) of this definition; and (b) is designed to attract the attention of such persons or to communicate information to them.
+Any device that (a) is sufficiently visible to persons not located on the lot where such device is located to accomplish either of the objectives set forth in subsection (b) of this definition; and (b) is designed to attract the attention of such persons or to communicate information to them.

 Sign, Freestanding.
 A sign that is attached to, erected on, or supported by some structure (such as a pole, mast, frame, or other structure) that is not itself an integral part of or attached to a building or other structure having a principal function other than the support of a sign.
-A sign that stands without supporting elements, such as a “sandwich sign,” is also a freestanding sign.
+A sign that stands without supporting elements, such as a sandwich sign, is also a freestanding sign.

 Sign, Internally Illuminated.
 Any lighted sign whereby the light source is located within the sign cabinet, excluding use of lighting for animated display boards.